ScottLogic/blog/_posts/2014-08-22-how-does-the-nature-of-an-engagement-affect-how-we-introduce-agile.md

 title: How does the nature of an engagement affect how we introduce Agile?
 date: 2014-08-22 00:00:00 Z
 categories:
-- dthomas
 - Delivery
 author: dthomas
 layout: default_post
 summary: The exact method used for introducing Agile will depend on the nature of our client.
 Here I look at how different clients might affect the approach we take.
 oldlink: http://www.scottlogic.com/blog/2014/08/22/how-does-the-nature-of-an-engagement-affect-how-we-introduce-agile.html
 disqus-id: "/2014/08/22/how-does-the-nature-of-an-engagement-affect-how-we-introduce-agile.html"
 ---